 The Apollo 11 Mission

 Pictured above is one of the most recognizable and fascinating images of this century.
 Buzz Aldrin stands in a small crater millions of years old amidst a landscape that appears surreal due to the lack of atmosphere.
 Reflected in the visor are the photographer, Neil Armstrong, and the lunar module, the Eagle.
-In the low gravity the astronauts had difficulty orientating themselves straight up and down which explains the pictures tilt.
-It’s also interesting to note the well defined footprints in the soft lunar surface that will exist until a chance meteor erases them.
+In the low gravity, the astronauts had difficulty orientating themselves straight up and down which explains the tilt of the picture.
+It’s also interesting to note the well-defined footprints in the soft lunar surface that will exist until a chance meteor erases them.